 A bit about me...

 Just about every job I've ever had has had something to do with writing.
 I've worked as a journalist, essayist, and reporter for outlets like The New York Times, Babycenter, The George Lucas Educational Foundation, Cinememoir and GreatSchools.
-I’ve also worked on staff writer and editor at Netflix, Ziff Davis, MacHome Journal and San Francisco Downtown Magazine.
+I’ve also worked as a staff writer and editor at Netflix, Ziff Davis, MacHome Journal and San Francisco Downtown Magazine.
 My essays have been anthologized in Modern Love: True Stories of Love, Loss and Redemption, Because I Love Her: 34 Women Writers Reflect on the Mother Daughter Bond and The Mommy Wars: Stay At Home and Career Moms Face Off On Their Choices, Their Lives, Their Families.

 In 2020, at the height of the pandemic, I started leading writing workshops on Zoom.
 By 2021 I was thrilled to welcome kids in person, and since then I've worked with with hundreds of talented young writers.
 Helping them find their voices, has been incredibly fulfilling, and brings me so much joy.